 While there is no right way to treat alcohol addiction, it can be difficult to endure the withdrawal and detox process alone.
 If you are concerned that someone close to you is stuck in the cycle of alcohol abuse and withdrawal, it may be time to consider professional help in the form of addiction treatment.

-Finding The Right Detox Program For You
+Finding The Right Detox Program For Your Symptoms of Withdrawal

 Although detox tends to last about a week, this process can feel like it goes on forever.
 Support is key during this transitional phase of alcohol addiction recovery.